tinyheero/R-Heatmaps/README.md

 1. Why can't I load the `mat.lim` variable?

     This is likely occurring because the `data/mirna-normalized-expression-subset-lim-2015.txt` file is missing or R can't find the file.
-If you are using the RStudio to open the `heatmap-cluster.Rmd`, you need to make sure that the working directory is of your R contains both the `heatmap-cluster.Rmd` and `data/mirna-normalized-expression-subset-lim-2015.txt`.
+If you are using the RStudio to open the `heatmap-cluster.Rmd`, you need to make sure that the working directory of your R contains both the `heatmap-cluster.Rmd` and `data/mirna-normalized-expression-subset-lim-2015.txt`.
 Specifically, the text file needs to be in a `data` folder.

-    The best procedure is `git clone` the repository or downloaded the release package to open `heatmap-cluster.Rmd` in RStudio, then at the top go `Session -> Set Working Directory -> To Source File Location`.
+    The best procedure is `git clone` the repository or download the release package, open `heatmap-cluster.Rmd` in RStudio, then at the top go `Session -> Set Working Directory -> To Source File Location`.

 # Contact